idobar1403/idobar1403/README.md

 **idobar1403/idobar1403** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
 <!--
 - 🔭 I’m currently working on ...
 -->
 - 🌱 I’m currently learning Computer Science.
+- 🤔 I’m looking for help with implementing computer science algorithms.
+- 💬 Ask me about my projects!
 <!--
 - 👯 I’m looking to collaborate on ...
 -->
-- 🤔 I’m looking for help with implementing computer science algorithms.
-- 💬 Ask me about my projects!
 <!--
 - 📫 How to reach me:
 - 😄 Pronouns: ...